-- User Account.
+User Account.
 Unlike traditional SSH, Teleport introduces the concept of a User Account.
-A account is not the same as SSH login.
-For example there can be a Teleport user "johndoe" who can be given permission to login as "root" to a specific subset of nodes.
+A User Account is not the same as SSH login.
+For example, there can be a Teleport user "johndoe" who can be given permission to login as "root" to a specific subset of nodes.

 node.
 Each Teleport node can run any combination of them by passing

 --roleflag to the